ECE453-WAGGS/Gun/README.md

 # Gun

+ZedBoard SSH Password: 1

 ece453.dts: The device tree file.
 Rebuild using build_dtb

 ece453_defconfig: Kernel build configuration.
 Do not use this file; instead, run 'make menuconfig' from the linux-digilent/ directory to configure the kernel.

+examples: Any examples that might be useful for writing our own code.

 images: Images used for creating the bootloader.